-For that indicator, The World Bank provides data for Germany from 1961 to 2015.
-The average value for Germany during that period was 179762 sq. km. with a minumum of 166640 sq. km. in 2012 and a maximum of 195340 sq. km. in 1965.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Germany from 1961 to 2018.
+The average value for Germany during that period was 179083 sq. km. with a minimum of 166450 sq. km. in 2018 and a maximum of 195340 sq. km. in 1965.

 Definition: Agricultural land refers to the share of land area that is arable, under permanent crops, and under permanent pastures.
 Arable land includes land defined by the FAO as land under temporary crops (double-cropped areas are counted once), temporary meadows for mowing or for pasture, land under market or kitchen gardens, and land temporarily fallow.
 Land abandoned as a result of shifting cultivation is excluded.
 Land under permanent crops is land cultivated with crops that occupy the land for long periods and need not be replanted after each harvest, such as cocoa, coffee, and rubber.
 This category includes land under flowering shrubs, fruit trees, nut trees, and vines, but excludes land under trees grown for wood or timber.
 Permanent pasture is land used for five or more years for forage, including natural and cultivated crops.